The Rebirth of an Island

 One of the key figures in making this cleanup operation happen was Andrew Hewett, a long term Phi Phi resident and dive instructor who narrowly escaped the tsunami with his wife and children.
 As Project Co-ordinator of the Phi Phi Dive Camp, founded in February 2005 to formalise the reef restoration operations on the island, Hewett has watched the clean-up grow from a seemingly impossible idea into an extraordinary achievement.

 "The big surprise" says Hewett, "was that we actually achieved the goal of what we wanted to do when we started.
 Over the first six months period we averaged about 60 volunteers per day.
 The Dive Camp also employed up to 25 local Thai residents to help with the effort.
 In total we had about 4,500 people assisting us.
 Volunteers included experienced divers, snorkelers, beach clean up crews, boat crews, and other surface support teams.
 In total approximately 7,500 dives were made to clear the debris.
 At the same time, a number of other private groups were helping to support the local community.
 Among these was the Hi Phi Phi group organized by Bang La and Claire West, who did a fantastic job of organizing volunteers to help clean the streets and assist businesses to reopen."
-Time Asia recently named Hi Phi Phi as one of their Asia Heroes of 2005 for their efforts.

 Both the Phi Phi Dive Camp and Hi Phi Phi organisations used their websites to attract more volunteers and to highlight the plight of the island.
 PADI publicised the camp's dive operations on their online message boards, which brought in hundreds of divers from all over the world, including divers from the French police team R.A.I.D., Emirates Diving Association, BSAC, NAUI and CMAS members.